SamanthaBurn/samanthaburn.github.io/_pages/research.md

 author_profile: true
 ---

-<span style ="font-size:1.2em;">  **Job Market Paper** </span>

-<span style ="font-size:.9em;"> **Mixed Public-Private Provision in Healthcare: Evidence from England** 2023.</span> <br/> <small>[ <a href="#/" onclick="visib('jmp')">Abstract</a> | [PDF][JMP] ]</small>

-<div id="jmp" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Should governments outsource publicly funded healthcare to the private sector?
-I study the aggregate and distributional effects of partial outsourcing in the context of a major policy reform in the English National Health Service that allowed patients to choose treatment at private hospitals as well as incumbent public hospitals.
-Private hospitals locate in high-income areas and treat less severe patients.
-Using variation in market-level exposure to the reform, I find that outsourcing increased volume of elective admissions and reduced wait times.
-Exposure to outsourcing slightly increased average severity of the patients at nearby public hospitals but did not reduce physician labor supply.
-I use variation from the reform to estimate a model of patient demand in the presence of capacity constraints.
-Outsourcing increased patient surplus and reduced average wait time by 16%.
-One third of gains come from reduced congestion at public hospitals.
-Gains for patients in the top quintile of the income distribution are 55% higher than for patients in the bottom quintile.
-Results highlight the potential for outsourcing to expand patient choice and relieve public sector congestion, at the cost of increasing inequality in access to care.
-</small><br><br/></div>

-[JMP]:{{ site.baseurl }}{% link documents/burn_pubpriv.pdf %}

 <span style ="font-size:1.2em;">**Working Papers** </span>

 <span style ="font-size:.9em;">**Rationing Medicine Through Bureaucracy: Authorization Restrictions in Medicare** (with Zarek Brot-Goldberg, Timothy Layton and Boris Vabson).
 2023. *Revise & Resubmit at American Economic Review*</span> <br/> <small>[ <a href="#/" onclick="visib('priorauth')">Abstract</a> | [PDF][priorauth] | [NBER working paper][priorauth_NBER]]</small><br/>